-Arlene Mitchell enters her seventh season as the assistant coach of the North Carolina A&T volleyball team.
+Arlene Mitchell enters her eighth season as the assistant coach of the North Carolina A&T volleyball team.
 Mitchell has helped serve as a stabilizing force for the program.
 She was also a standout athlete for the Aggies as a volleyball player.

 Mitchell began her coaching career in 2008, under Lyndsay Schmiedel.
 After only one season as an assistant volleyball coach in 2008, Mitchell took on the role of interim head volleyball coach.
 As a result, Mitchell became a one-woman shop.
 She took on the responsibilities of scheduling matches, working on administrative matters and conducting involuntary workouts.